 Young people are at greater risk of going missing / absconding from their placements if they have too much free time.
-There is a strong correlation between young people in care and NEET.
-(Ofsted 2012, APPG 2012) Staff at M. Street and

-S. Road work particularly close with two services that support young people to access education and employment in the community.
-Futures work extremely well with looked after young people within the education / employment market.
+There is a strong correlation between young people in care and NEET (Ofsted 2012, APPG 2012).
+Staff at P. road work particularly close with two services that support young people to access education and employment in the community.
+Bill Connors (Futures) and Jamie Shrivastava (Rise project) work extremely well with looked after young people within the education / employment market.
 Together they offer a range of services including:

-- Interview skills and one to one practice sessions. - Support to complete hand-written and online application forms; both for college / training and employment opportunities. - Support them to attend interviews (and will offer to be present inside or outside of the interview room as a physical support) - Provide work experience opportunities in the community. - Provide employment based workshops i.e. what is expected of people within all work places. - Will find courses that provide young people with the necessary skills to pursues a career of their choosing i.e. CSE cards for construction. - Liaise with employers if young people are struggling with the job itself or are involved in a dispute or some sort.
+- Interview skills and one to one practice sessions - Support to complete hand-written and online application forms; both for college / training and employment opportunities - Support them to attend interviews (and will offer to be present inside or outside of the interview room as a physical support) - ♦ Provide work experience opportunities in the community - Provide employment based workshops i.e. what is expected of people within all work places - Will find courses that provide young people with the necessary skills to pursues a career of their choosing i.e. CSE cards for construction - Liaise with employers if young people are struggling with the job itself or are involved in a dispute or some sort